• ralph@myampmusic.co

 Photos Ralph Beauchamp

 Sunday is more interesting.
 Queens Of The Stone Age were slated to play but had to cancel due to medical reasons.
 Jack Antonoff’s Bleachers were QOTSA’s replacement and even though a different genre, definity a wash.
 Now to the crazy.
-Headliners, Foo Fighter, pulled out at the last moment creating a huge hole.
-Many (and I mean many) people brought their tickets just to see the Foo Fighter.
+Headliners, Foo Fighters, pulled out at the last moment creating a huge hole.
+Many (and I mean many) people brought their tickets just to see the Foo Fighters.
 The band gave no concrete reason for their abrupt departure but there were many rumors that surfaced.

 In their place, we got two co-headliners.
 Jack White and Greta Van Fleet were added on.
 To me, not too bad but many ticket holders were pissed off.
 Again, all this was out of the control of Soundside and they pivoted the best they could.
 You can’t make this shit up.
 Sunday also had an array of excellent talent.
 Artists I truly wanted to experience.
 Gregory Alan Isakov, Norah Jones, Teddy Swims and the before mentioned Bleachers all command respect.
 Lower on the bill were Drew Holcomb and the Neighbors, The War And The Treaty, Hurray For The Riff Raff and Darren Kiely.